Updated: Nov 8, 2022

 Full-fledged manufacturers may be responsible for various tasks, including production planning, input procurement, supply chain management, quality control, long-term capacity utilisation planning, and possibly even selling to third-party clients.

-Product responsibility, warranty, capacity utilisation, market demand, and pricing risks are some of the risks associated with the operations of a full-fledged manufacturer who holds (non) routine intangibles.
+Product responsibility, warranty, capacity utilisation, market demand, and pricing risks are some of the risks associated with the operations of a full-fledged manufacturer who holds (non) routine intangibles assets.

 Non-entrepreneurial entities, such as limited-risk entities, generate returns on regular functions.
 The full-fledged manufacturer/entrepreneur receives all residual profits or losses from the value chain.